Don't already have an account? Create an account.

 What is Serverless?

-Lately serverless computing has enjoyed a surge of popularity.
+Lately, serverless computing has enjoyed a surge in popularity.
 Unlike deploying a Django application on an EC2 on AWS or a Droplet on Digital Ocean, deploying a serverless application involves calling on-demand functions instead of passing requests through a dedicated server.
 For example, normally when a user visits a website powered by a Django web application, all requests pass through a server running 24/7.
 However, a serverless application handles requests by activating a dormant function with all computing resources managed automatically.
 This results in both lower maintenance time and cost, therefore making the serverless approach exceedingly scalable.
 Given these benefits, newer startups have adopted a serverless approach to grow and scale as efficiently as possible.

 Serverless Framework and Providers